 “The show was a tremendous success and at the reception all concerned were thrilled.
 Closing the show are The Seekers.
 It’s not necessary for me to dwell on the reception they receive.
 Every night they literally stop the show.”

 “All of us in Australia can feel very proud — our Pavilion is marvellous, the Australian Ballet was tremendous and our show is going great.”

 Back in Australia, television personality, ATV0‘s Jimmy Hannan was among those to watch the all-night telecast.
 “It was marvellous,” he told TV Week.
 “The first thing I did this morning was send a telegram congratulating Bobby Limb.
 I thought he put on a great little show.”

 ABC’s chief supervising engineer in Melbourne, Colin Stockbridge, was pleased with the end result: “We were delighted.
 It certainly justified all the hard work and planning that went into the operation.
 There were very few defects.”

-Although ABC was the Australian host broadcaster, given the technical significance of the event the program was also simulcast through the commercial networks, who all broadcast the program commercial-free.
-In Melbourne, HSV7 supplemented its coverage with a 15-minute preview before the ABC’s introduction, and GTV9 also added a half-hour program, It’s A Big Wide Wonderful World, which documented the history and previous efforts at bringing long distance television to our screens.
+Although ABC was the Australian host broadcaster, given the technical significance of the event the program was also simulcast through the commercial networks, which all broadcast the program commercial-free.
+In Melbourne, HSV7 supplemented its coverage with a 15-minute preview before the ABC’s introduction.
+GTV9 also added a half-hour program, It’s A Big Wide Wonderful World, which documented the history and previous efforts at bringing long distance television to our screens.